-The maximum grant amount is USD150,000 per requesting member, which is dependent on the feasibility of the response plan based on the needs assessment, availability of funds and overall health of the global RRF fund.
-The approved amount will be based on the practicality of the proposal based on the needs assessment and reasonable budget.
+The maximum grant amount is USD150,000 per requesting member.
+The approved amount will be based on the practicality of the proposal that is based on the capacity of the member to respond, through due diligence and EPRP; needs assessment conducted; and reasonable budget based on the workplan.